gardener/gardener/docs/development/new-kubernetes-version.md

 The community announces them via their [change logs](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/).
 In order to derive the release-specific tasks, the respective change log for the new version `vX.Y` has to be read and understood (for example, [this document](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md) for `v1.24`).

-As already mentioned, typical changes to watch our for are:
+As already mentioned, typical changes to watch out for are:

 - API version promotions or deprecations
 - Feature gate promotions or deprecations